samuel8876170/Chinese-Chess-Xiangqi/README.md

 -no any online functions (local game)
 -no ai to play with you (human vs human only)

-If you don't know which pieces refer to which class, you can find the img file recognise the name and its appearance.
+If you don't know which pieces refer to which class,<br/> you can find the img file recognise the name and its appearance.

 If you don't know about this game, I try to explain it a little:
 The Goal is to checkmate the opponent's king then win.